MaterializeInc/materialize/doc/user/demos/business-intelligence.md

 ### Typical operation

-In this demo, you'll be "playing" the role of both infrastructure engineer and business analyst; that is to say, you'll be both deploying Materialize, as well as running queries within your BI tool, Metabase.
+In this demo, you "played" the role of both infrastructure engineer and business analyst; that is to say, you both deployed Materialize, as well as ran queries within your BI tool, Metabase.

 To give you a sense of what this experience would look like if you were two different people, let's highlight what the expected workflow is.